Maybe it had to happen sooner or later.

 Further translation: taking money or free product in return for doing advertising disguised as personal reviews, recommendations, playlists or whatever.

-As I am not exactly young and beautiful (oh okay, you can call me striking), nor have an Instagram account, perhaps our influencer marketing overlords have reached Peak Influencer with their preferred demographic and now need to look further afield and, you know, “reach out.”
+As I am not exactly young and beautiful (oh okay, you can call me striking), nor have an Instagram account, perhaps our influencer marketing overlords have reached Peak Influencer with their preferred demographic.
+Now they need to look further afield and, you know, “reach out.”

 Actually, I’d like to think I’ve been influencing – or trying to – since the 90’s.
 And my aim when I launched Ambient Music Guide in 2001 was to turn people onto good music.